Yep, you can log in to your Windows laptop by looking at the webcam using Windows Hello. Here's how to set it up.

 Once you click through to set it up, you'll hit a "Welcome to Windows Hello" screen, which gives you one last chance to back out of setting it up.
 Don't worry, though: If you decide you don't want to use face recognition, you can delete the profile later.

 Click the "Get started" button and a prompt to enter your PIN will appear.
 Once entered, your camera will turn on and scan your face.
 Just keep looking directly at the camera until the blue status box around your face finishes.
 It takes just a couple of seconds to finish as long as you keep your head still and look at the camera.

 Once it completes, you're given the option to improve recognition by running the IR camera scan again.
 You should do this if you regularly wear glasses or a hat so you can run the scan with those things on and off.
 Or run it with your head at slightly different angles while still looking at the camera as well as in dark and bright lighting.

 In the Windows Hello settings under sign-in options, you have the option to automatically dismiss the lock screen if Windows recognizes your face.
-This means that as soon as you boot up or wake your PC from sleep, it will scan your face, unlock and take you to your Desktop or whatever you were working on last in less than two seconds.
-If you have this option off, you'll be asked to dismiss the lock screen manually after Windows recognizes your face, which means clicking a mouse button, keyboard key or swiping your touchscreen.
+This means that as soon as you boot up or wake your PC from sleep, it will scan your face, unlock and take you to your Desktop or whatever you were working on most recently in less than two seconds.
+If you have this option turned off, you'll be asked to dismiss the lock screen manually after Windows recognizes your face, which means clicking a mouse button, keyboard key or swiping your touchscreen.
 Otherwise, you should be all set up for facial recognition with Windows Hello.

 If you've skipped using a system password in the past because you hate having one more password to remember, face recognition is a good, better-than-nothing compromise.
 And it works so well, you might find yourself locking your computer down just to use it.